 Please see the pitch map and make sure all your players have this.
 A new pitch map has been released this year, so make sure you print out a copy and throw away all old maps.

-There are three divisions of 8 teams each.
+For the 2018 season, there are two divisions of 10 teams each.
 Each division completes all set matches, and then the playoffs will take place as follows to determine the winners of trophies as well as promotion/relegation:

 Playoff semifinal matches will be played between the side that finishes 1st versus the side that finishes 4th and between the side that finishes 2nd versus the side that finishes 3rd.
 The winner of each of these semifinals will play a grand final where the winner takes home the coveted league championship trophy.
 Clearly, there will be no promotion system in Division 1.

 There will also be a friendly match for the teams that finish in 5th and 6th positions in Division 1.

 As for relegation, there will be a playoff between the side that finishes 7th versus the side that finishes 10th as well as a playoff between the side that finishes 8th versus the side that finishes 9th.
 The loser of each of these playoff matches will be relegated to Division 2 for the following season.

 The promotion system will work so that the team that finishes 1st will play off against the team that finishes 4th and the team that finishes 2nd will play off against the team that finishes 3rd with the winner of each of these playoff matches being promoted to Division 1 for the following season.

 There will then be friendly matches for the teams that finish in 5th/6th positions, 7th/10th positions and 8th/9th positions in Division 2.
 There is no non-league softball so there will be no relegation from Division 2.

 In case of teams dropping out of the league, firms merging etc we may need to apply some discretion to the promotion/relegation system before the start of each season but this will be at the discretion of the LLSL committee.